 Usually, a 4 ft. the diameter fire pit will be enough to get a good fire going and for a group to be close enough to enjoy a group conversation.

 Plus, such an arrangement will also comply with the safety codes of most American states.
 However, if you wish to build a much larger fire pit.
 Then you will need to purchase hardboard concrete rings or tubes for the concrete pouring work.
 These tubes can be found in DIY shops or bought from a concrete supply shop.

 These tubes can also be made on your own by buying and screwing together 1/8 inches cardboard.

 How to Set the Concrete Footing

-Stake the forms according to the many building charts available online then proceed to mix and pour about 80 pounds of concrete mix for a 48 ft. wide fire pit.
+Stake the forms according to the many building charts available online.
+Then the proceed to mix and pour about 80 pounds of concrete mix for a 48 ft. wide fire pit.

 Once you have filled the ring forms halfway up, press a rebar ring into the concrete for added strength.
 Then, fill the rest of the half and gently tap the forms with a sledgehammer.
 So that the concrete mixture settles in and all air bubbles rise.

 Lastly, smooth the top of the concrete.
 Leave overnight for it to completely set then in the morning you can remove the forms.

 Once your base is set and ready, put firebricks in place.
 So, see how many you need to create the perfect ring.